sandeepscet/aChess-devsunleashed/README.md

 ## TODO
 - [x] Attach label to epic once start game
-- [] Convert to view mode story once task finalized
+- [x] Convert to view mode story once task finalized
 - [] App enble only if valid
 - [] Stop drag and drop mouse over on story in view mode
 - [] On Invalid move, confirm should not be appear in edit mode on story
 - [] Show/hide config on epic
 - [] over over test 8/1p2rr2/8/8/8/8/1kn2bpn/5qKq w - - 0 1 and condition
-- [] Remove achess label logic for start game
+- [x] Remove achess label logic for start game
+- [x]  First person added in both team will be elected as leader